Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale

-As depicted in Figure~\ref{fig:overall_pipeline}, the enhanced agent generates more efficient exploration trajectories, which is then transferred with VLM caption augmentation to align with daily life applications and high-level VLN tasks like SOON~\citep{zhu2021soon} and REVERIE~\citep{qi2020reverie}.
-Specifically, we leverage InternVL2-26B~\citep{chen2024internvl} to generate semantically rich image descriptions that capture object localization, environmental context and spatial relationships.
-To maximize data scale while minimizing the redundancy caused by the overlap of different images, we interleavedly choose 18 out of 36 images from the panorama, resulting in 46M high-quality language goal exploration trajectories. \paragraph{Comparison to Previous VLN datasets.}
+As depicted in Figure~\ref{fig:overall_pipeline}, the enhanced navigation agent generates more efficient exploration trajectories, which is then transferred with VLM caption augmentation to align with daily life applications and high-level VLN tasks such as SOON~\cite{zhu2021soon} and REVERIE~\cite{qi2020reverie}.
+Specifically, we leverage InternVL-26B~\cite{chen2024internvl} to generate semantically rich image descriptions that capture object localization, environmental context and spatial relationships.
+To maximize data scale while minimizing the redundancy caused by the overlap of different images, we interleavedly choose 18 out of 36 images from the panorama, resulting in 46M high-quality language-goal exploration trajectories.
+We give a detailed analysis of the choice of caption style in Section~\ref{sec_2} of the Appendix.

-Table~\ref{tab:stats} presents detailed statistics of our and previous VLN datasets.
+\paragraph{Comparison to Previous VLN datasets.} Table~\ref{tab:stats} presents detailed statistics of our and previous VLN datasets.
 As aforementioned, the lack of demonstrations on exploration strategies hinders the advancement of goal-oriented navigation.
 Existing methods mainly concentrate on generating instructions to tackle data scarcity or improve instruction quality.
 In contrast, SID focuses on the generation of robust and diverse trajectories.
-What evolves across different iterations in our method is not the instructions but the navigation paths, which become increasingly exploratory and efficient through self-improvement.
+What evolves across different iterations in our approach is not the instructions but the navigation paths, which become increasingly exploratory and efficient through self-improvement.
 Consequently, the navigation agent can effectively learn exploration strategies from its own trajectories, reduce its error rate, and navigate to the final goal with greater efficiency.
-In total, our dataset contains 46 million language goal exploration trajectories with an average of 9.01 viewpoints, which is the first to provide large-scale demonstrations on exploration strategies in goal-oriented VLN.
+In total, our dataset contains over 46M language-goal exploration trajectories with an average of 9.01 viewpoints, which is the first to provide large-scale demonstrations on exploration strategies in goal-oriented VLN.